 If you or someone you love has been recently diagnosed with psoriatic arthritis, or PsA, then you may have questions about available treatment options.
 Although there is no cure for PsA, there are plenty of therapeutic options that can help reduce common symptoms, such as swelling, stiffness, and joint pain.
-From medical treatments such as NSAIDs (or nonsteroidal anti-inflammatory drugs) and biologics to natural remedies and lifestyle changes, we'll explore some of the most common forms of PsA treatment.
+From medical treatments such as NSAIDs (or nonsteroidal anti-inflammatory drugs) and biologics to natural remedies and lifestyle changes, we'll explore some of the common forms of PsA treatment.

 Remember: You should always consult your doctor before pursuing treatment.